euctrl-pru/close-proximity-events/README.md

 <h3 align="center">Close Encounters</h3>

   <p align="center">
 The close encounters Python package implements a fixed radius near neighbour search using (Uber's H3) cell techniques.
 Given a set of (aircraft) trajectories, it determines the optimal H3 resolution to work at given the fixed radius, interpolates and resamples (5s) the trajectories, adds Uber H3 indexes for each lat/lon at the optimal resolution and lastly applies the fixed radius near neighbour search cell techniques.
+At last, the Haversine distance is calculated between neighbours and filtered down to the fixed radius.
     <br />
     <a href="https://github.com/euctrl-pru/close_encounters"><strong>Explore the docs »</strong></a>
     <br />